In this article we explain how your occupation and education level affect your long term disability claim.

 In some cases, the type of job you perform or the amount of education you have can affect whether you get LTD benefits.

 The differences between own occupation and any occupation can be technical and confusing.
-The insurance company will do whatever they can to muddy the waters and make claims harder to file to avoid payouts.
-In this article, we will break down the differences “own occupation” and “any occupation.”
+The insurance company will do whatever it can to muddy the waters and make claims harder to file to avoid payouts.
+We will break down the differences between “own occupation” and “any occupation.”

 Own occupation refers to your specific occupation and your essential duties of that occupation.
 Let’s take the occupation of a heart surgeon, for example.
 You are not just a doctor; you are a surgeon with a specialty in cardiovascular surgery.
 To file a successful own occupation claim, you must be unable to perform the material and substantial duties of your particular subspecialty to qualify for “total disability.”
 This doesn’t mean that you are completely helpless; you just cannot go back to work and perform the same job as before.